-In order to ensure properly rated officials at all sanctioned events, officials may be contracted through a designated and approved contractor.
+To ensure properly rated officials at all sanctioned events, officials may be contracted through a designated and approved contractor.

-- A. State Administrative Committees shall determine their officials' contractor and/or assignor to be used for meets that are conducted under the organizational jurisdiction of the State Administrative Committee. - B. Regional Administrative Committees shall determine their officials' contractor. - C. USA Gymnastics criteria for selection of officials must be followed. - D. The Meet Director must complete a "Request for Judges" form and send it to the Contractor, with payment of a maximum of \$3.00 for each official contracted, by the deadline designated by the State Administrative Committee. - If the request is received less than 30 days prior to the competition, the fee is a maximum of \$5.00 for each official contracted.
-Assignments for such late requests will be based on availability, since there may not be a sufficient number of certified officials available.
-Forms can be found on the USA Gymnastics web site or contact the State Administrative Committee Chairman. - E. The USA Gymnastics Judges' Compensation Package will be used at all sanctioned competitions, with the exception of the judging fees for Xcel competitions that have an entry fee of \$35.00 or less.
-(Refer to Xcel Judging Guidelines.) - F. Meet hosts of Invitational competitions or any meets that are not under the organizational jurisdiction of the State Administrative Committee may use the state-approved contractor or may contract the officials directly using a USA Gymnastics contract. - The Meet Director may also request specific judges (by name or by ratings) when they submit a "Request for Judges" form to the state approved contractor.
-The Request for Judges Form is available on the USA Gymnastics website under Women's Program Forms Meet Forms or from the State Administrative Committee Chairman or the NAWGJ State Judging Director.
+- A. SACs shall determine their officials' contractor and/or assigner to be used for meets that are conducted under the organizational jurisdiction of the SAC. - B. RACs shall determine their officials' contractor. - C. USA Gymnastics criteria for selection of officials must be followed. - D. The Meet Director must complete a "Request for Judges" form and send it to the Contractor, with payment of a maximum of \$5.00 for each official contracted, by the deadline designated by the SAC. - If the request is received less than 30 days prior to the competition, the fee is a maximum of \$7.00 for each official contracted.
+Assignments for such late requests will be based on availability since there may not be enough certified officials available.
+Forms can be found on the USA Gymnastics website or contact the SACC. - E. Meet hosts of Invitational competitions or any meets that are not under the organizational jurisdiction of the SAC may use the state-approved contractor or may contract the officials directly using a USA Gymnastics contract. - The Meet Director may also request specific judges (by name or by ratings) when they submit a "Request for Judges" form to the state approved contractor.
+The Request for Judges Form is available on the USA Gymnastics website under Women's Program - Forms - Meet Forms or from the SACC or the NAWGJ State Judging Director.